 - My fourth post digs deeply into the pre-Constantinian evidence—the church fathers before 313.
 It shows very clearly that the consensus of the pre-Constantinian church is against the veneration of images.

-- My fifth post discusses evidence after 313 to see how the veneration of images could have arisen.
-I look into the writings of John Chrysostom and others of Orthodoxy’s favorite saints, and show that they did not practice iconodulia.
+- My sixth post discusses evidence starting from 313 to see how the veneration of images could have arisen.
+I look into the writings of John Chrysostom and other favorite saints of the Eastern Orthodox, and show that these church fathers did not practice iconodulia.
 I also sketch out how the veneration of images could have slowly crept into the church, without drawing much comment.

 Since this post will discuss the archaeological evidence surrounding early Christian art, the evidence it includes will be of two kinds: 1) Images and artifacts themselves in their immediate context, and 2) the conclusions of archaeologists as to dating of images and their historical context.
 That means that this post is subject to a number of issues from the start: